lewisl9029/rfcs/text/0000-anonymous-components.md

 ## Implications for concurrent mode/server components

 Does this pattern pose any implications for concurrent mode and/or server components that I may have missed?
+Nothing obvious has popped up in my mind, but I can't confidently say I have a great grasp of the nuances there.

 ## Branching between top-level anonymous components